nguyenhieuvi/nguyenhieuvi.github.io/_posts/2014-3-3-Hello-World.md

 version of label propagation later.

 ![_config.yml]({{ site.baseurl }}/images/figure1&2.png)

+2. Data

+There are four sorts of data required.

+- Tweets: Early sentiment analysis work included the collection of tweets, some for training a machine learning model for sentiment analysis, and some for evaluating how good that model is.
+That same data was utilised in this project with the following information for each tweet:

+• the gold polarity of the tweet (0 = negative, 2 = neutral, 4 = positive, = not given)

+• the id of the tweet (2087)

+• the date of the tweet (Sat May 16 23:58:44 UTC 2009)

+• the query (lyx)

+• the user that tweeted (e.g. robotickilldozr)

+• the text of the tweet (e.g. Lyx is cool)

+We’ll be ignoring the query.
+I’ve written code to read in the CSV file that the data is stored in.
+The starting sample data you’ll be working with consists of 10 tweets, with details as in Figure 3.
+Basic Sentiment Words There’s a widely used subjectivity and sentiment lexicon8 that I’ve extracted data from.
+Each line consists of a word, followed by the typical sentiment of that word without any additional context, indicated by the string positive or negative, e.g.

 The easiest way to make your first post is to edit this one.
 Go into /_posts/ and update the Hello World markdown file.
 For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.